bjango/Bjango-Templates/Help/Style Guide.md

 ### Suggested layers

 Where possible, a `Labels` group should denote icon areas and icon sizes.
 Icon areas should be coloured according to their scale factor (more info below).
 If possible, the `Labels` group should be locked.
+Text labels to indicate the size of each icon should be provided, using Helvetica Light, 14pt/22pt, `#000000` at 80% opacity.

 If the platform masks icons, provide a `Icon Masks` group that masks non-icon areas to `#333333`.